-Sydney's Australian Museum is the country's oldest and grandest museum.
-It's a colonial hangover that's busily engaged in reinvention for new times - an interesting cultural travel stop.
-The Maritime Museum and Hyde Park Barracks, a World Heritage listed convict site, are also high up in our recommendations for Sydney museums.
+The Australian Museum is the country's oldest and grandest museum.
+It's a colonial hangover that's been busily engaged in reinvention for new times and it's an excellent Sydney stop.
+The Maritime Museum in Darling Harbour and Hyde Park Barracks, are also high up in our recommendations for Sydney museums.
+The Chau Chak Wing Museum (opened in 2020) at Sydney University, is a reminder that smaller museums are often more engaging than their larger counterparts.

-Here's our guide to Sydney's museums -
+Here's our independent guide to Sydney's museums - updated early 2025.

 Australian Museum, Sydney